info343c-a16/m14-react-intro/README.md

 };
 ```

 In the above code section, we begin to mix HTML in directly with our JavaScript.
 The `return` statement above is returning a single HTML node (i.e., one root element, which may have as many children as you like).
 The curly braces syntax `{text}` allows us to **reference JavaScript variables** inside of our HTML node.
-Much cleaner with jQuery!
+Much cleaner than jQuery!

-In order to specify that babel should compile your JSX code to JavaScript, make sure to include `type=text/jsx` in your script tag referencing your `.jsx` file!
+In order to specify that babel should compile your JSX code to JavaScript, **make sure to include** `type=text/jsx` in your script tag referencing your `.jsx` file!

 ```html
 <!-- Load jsx file, make sure to specify type -->
 <script type="text/jsx" src="main.jsx"></script>
 ```

-## React Set up
+## React Set-up
 In order to start using React, we'll actually need to read in _two_ script tags: one to use React, and a separate one specifically designed for DOM manipulation (ReactDOM):

 ```html